 Set up a charitable business

 You can change the world for the better AND make a living!
-Creating a business that allocates profits to a cause can be a great way to gain experience and do good.
+There’s been a huge rise in social entrepreneurs over the past few years, and creating a business that allocates profits to a cause can be a great way to gain experience and do good.
 What you want to support, and what you’re good at already will depend on what you decide to do for your business.

 Whatever you choose, create a mission statement, and be clear why you’ve chosen to support the cause(s) that you have.
 89% of customers said they would switch to an ethical brand that did good if products and prices were similar.
 That means that while you’re doing good, your business has automatic appeal too.

 That’s not to say you have to donate all your profits to charity.
 You can donate hours of your time as well as cash donations.
 You might choose to donate a percentage of profits to charity, or commit to donating so much time each month.
 Just remember to be completely up-front about what, exactly is going to charity.
 Customers are increasingly concerned about company ethics, so being completely transparent is essential for charitable businesses.
 Although that might sound daunting, it’s not if you think of it positively.
 You can use your charitable endeavours for marketing, on your social media, blog posts, to engage with other businesses… The possibilities really are endless.
 There’s any number of ways forward with your charitable business, so be creative!
 Just be sure to do your due diligence and ensure you abide by the law and tax rulings.

 If you feel passionately enough to create a business supporting your cause, you’re probably already talking about it online.
 But if you’re not, then increase your social media presence to raise awareness of your cause.
 You can cross-promote your business social media with your website, your blog and so on.
 You might even branch out further, and write a book, or launch a YouTube channel with detailing project updates.
 Branching out will bring more business, raise your credibility, and you’ll also be raising awareness of your cause.
 Multi-tasking at it’s finest.